vazco/meteor-universe-collection/README.md

     Colls.Books.setDefaultSort({ title: 1 })
 ```

-- `ensureUniDoc(docOrId, pattern=this.matchingDocument(), errorMessage=)`
+- `ensureUniDoc(docOrId, additionalPattern, errorMessage=)`

+This method gives warranty that returned object is document of current collection
+but if this method cannot return a proper document it will throw error
+You can provide additional Match.* patterns as a supplement of this.matchingDocument()
+- `docOrId` {UniCollection.UniDoc|String|*} document or id of available document that satisfies pattern
+- `additionalPattern` {Object=} Additional regiments that mast be checked.
+If true is passed under this argument, then this method will fetch fresh data even if document is correct.
+- `errorMessage` {String=undefined} Custom message of error
 Ensures that returned document is matched against pattern.

-It accepts document but also id of existing document.

-If the match fails, ensureUniDoc throws a Match.Error

-but if you set a custom `errorMessage` the Meteor.Error will be thrown, instead.

 ```js
     var book = Colls.Books.ensureUniDoc(book);
     var book =  Colls.Books.ensureUniDoc(bookId);
 ```
-As a default matcher is used If pattern was not set as a default will be used this.matchingDocument()

-but you can precise the pattern by passing patterns for fields to the this.matchingDocument().
+This function works on top of meteor match and can be safely used with `audit-argument-checks` package

-And even you can use every (meteor match patterns)[http://docs.meteor.com/#matchpatterns]
+More: (meteor match patterns)[http://docs.meteor.com/#matchpatterns]

 - `matchingDocument(keysPatterns=)`